joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-02-06-generate-a-domain-language-model-dlm-with-nte-4-7-1-y-explore.md

 ### Access to the Transcription DomainLM Client

-Finally we will access the *Transcription DomainLM Client* at the address `http://172.31.18.241:3030/` (IP and port may vary).
+Finally we will access the *Transcription DomainLM Client* at the address `http://172.31.18.241:3030/` (IP and port can vary).

 ![Transcription DomainLM Client web access](/images/2024-02-06-generate-a-domain-language-model-dlm-with-nte-4-7-1-y-explore/transcription-domainlm-client.png)